balajialg/Datahub-Test-Repo/onboarding.md

 Honestly, nothing!
 You are free to go ahead and start using the Datahub starting today.
 We expect that all course members log in using their UC Berkeley email id.
 We also expect that you are using [nbgitpuller service](https://jupyterhub.github.io/nbgitpuller/link) to distribute materials to your class.
 We can help you set up the links so that you can distribute them through your course website.

+** What if I have a student outside UC Berkeley?**

+ We can’t allow non UC Berkeley users because our authentication system allows only users with UC Berkeley email id.
+We recommend using [Binder service](https://mybinder.org/) to solve for the immediate needs.